jankuss/shroom/docs/docs/applying-room-textures.md

 application.stage.addChild(room);
 ```

+### Important note

+Both `wallTexture` and `roomTexture` expect a **loaded** texture to work properly.
+Another way is to supply a Promise (i.e. by using `loadRoomTexture`),
+which resolves after the texture is loaded.
+If the texture is not loaded before, the room will fail to render properly.

 ## Texture Format

 The texture you provide should have a normal two dimensional look.
 You don't need to skew it to make it look isometric, since shroom will take care of that automatically.